snowdj/geocompr/02-spatial-data.md

 To understand how the spatial components of simple features work, it is vital to understand simple feature geometries.
 For this reason we cover each currently supported simple features geometry types in the section \@ref(geometry) before moving on to describe how these can be represented in R using `sfg` objects, combined to form `sfc` and eventually full `sf` objects.

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">Note that in the above code chunk we used the `=` sign to create a new object called `world_mini` in the command `world_mini = world[1:2, 1:3]`.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">The preceding code chunk uses `=` to create a new object called `world_mini` in the command `world_mini = world[1:2, 1:3]`.
 This is called assignment.
 An equivalent command to achieve the same result is `world_mini <- world[1:2, 1:3]`.
-The 'arrow sign' `<-` is the most common way to assign objects in R.
-We use 'equals assignment' because it's slightly faster to type and easier to teach due to compatibility with commonly used languages such as Python and JavaScript.
+Although 'arrow assigment' is more commonly used, we use 'equals assignment' because it's slightly faster to type and easier to teach due to compatibility with commonly used languages such as Python and JavaScript.
-`<-` assignment also has advantages: it can prevent confusion between assignment and argument passing.
-Which to use is a largely a matter of preference as long as you're consistent.
+Which to use is a largely a matter of preference as long as you're consistent (packages such as **styler** can be used to change style).</div>\EndKnitrBlock{rmdnote}
-To change from one style to another we recommend the package [**styler**](https://github.com/r-lib/styler).</div>\EndKnitrBlock{rmdnote}

 ### Why simple features?